Undergraduate Research

 1. Which research experience is right for me?

-Lower-division versus upper-division courses
+Lower-division versus upper-division courses:

 a lower-division course is appropriate for students who are doing research for the first time; students will be performing relatively simple projects.
 Upper-division courses are appropriate for any student with some research experience, regardless of class standing.
 Research projects are typically more complex and challenging.